In the world of digital marketing, blogging goes beyond “putting pen to paper.”

 4. Write Accurate Meta Descriptions.

-Google previously increased the character limit for the description snippet field to 300, only to then bring it back down to 160 characters about 5 months later.
+Google previously increased the character limit for the description snippet field to 300, only to then bring it back down to 160 characters about five months later.

 While often overlooked, meta descriptions are quite important since they appear on Google search results pages and act as a description of what a specific page has to offer.

 Metas should be an accurate, solution-based representation of what people can expect when they click through to your link.
 While a blogging best practice says to strategically include your keyword in your meta description, make sure to avoid keyword stuffing – it can actually hurt your SEO efforts.